-Below the O2 display (right side) is a button "O2 Factors" which opens the Oxygen sensor controls shown below.
+Below the O2 display (right side of main screen) is a button "O2 Factors" which opens the Oxygen sensor controls shown below.

-Set the O2 RICH TPS point to approximately 80% of the WOT TPS setting.
-Set the O2 Following voltage to about 0.1V above the Idle TPS reading.
+Set the O2 Follow ABOVE TPS to approximately 80% of the WOT TPS setting.
+Set the O2 Following voltage to about 5% above the Idle TPS reading.
 Below this TPS voltage the O2 signal will follow the actual O2 signal from the sensor, giving stable idling performance.
-Between these two TPS voltages the Power Shifter generates a synthetic "normal" O2 signal switching between ~0.1V and 0.8V.
-Above the Rich TPS voltage the O2 signal will be rich (~0.8V).
-After power on the O2 signal will be driven either high (Delphi brand O2 sensor mode) or low (non Delphi mode) for a period of time defined in the Warmup time.
+In MAP mode between these two TPS voltages the Power Shifter generates a synthetic O2 signal switching between ~0.1V and 0.8V.
+Above the upper TPS level the O2 signal should be rich (~0.8V), and the synthetic signal will follow this.
+When the engine is first powered on the O2 signal will be driven either high (Delphi brand O2 sensor mode) or low (non Delphi mode) for a period of time defined in the Warmup time.
 For Delphi this should be set to about 10 sec, and 30 sec for other systems.